kim-thing/DS210FinalProject/README.md

 “dot -Tpng graph.dot -o graph.png” in the terminal creates a visual representation of the graph

 On my laptop I used the path "/Users/kw/DS210FinalProject/prevDis.csv" , I have the csv file attached if it does not run right away.
 Additionally I did not use separate branches but there are 14 commits.
+Results are at the bottom of the pdf